 Sizing a Heater And Other Considerations

 Heating a pool quickly is more efficient than heating it slowly, because of the heat losses.
 If it takes 8 hours to heat a pool, you get 8 hours of heat losses.
 If you use half the size heater, it may take 20 hours rather than the implied 16 hours, to heat the pool to the same temperature as it will suffer 20 hours of heat losses.
-These are just examples as all pools are different, however, if you can, it is more efficient and more convenient to have a bigger heater than a smaller one.
+Simplistically, it is more efficient and more convenient to buy a bigger heater than a smaller one.
 However, you must not exceed the capabilities of your existing plumbing and pumps.

 There are some special things to consider in choosing a new heater:-

-All heater outlets should ideally be near the bottom of the pool at the deep-end and angled down at 30 degrees but generally in the direction of circulation of the water from the filter.
+All heater outlets should ideally be situated near the bottom of the pool at the deep-end and angled down at 30 degrees but also inclined in the direction of circulation of the water from the filter.
 If you use the normal Return-to-Pool outlets to return heated water to the pool, you may well get a shallow, rapidly-cooling layer of warm water on top of quite a lot of cold water.
 You need to mix the heated water near the bottom of the pool.
 Warm water rises and so you need to inject it as deep as you reasonably can.

 Gas Heaters – Location and Plumbing

 The flue exhaust from gas heaters is hot and can damage any electronics that are directly exposed (including the Pooled Energy Intelligent Pool Controller (IPC)), melt plastic and kill trees and shrubs.
 Please mount the heater accordingly and leave about 1 meter clear from the exhaust to anything that can be potentially damaged by the hot exhaust.